MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

      - By default, your customer gateway device must bring up the tunnels for your Site-to-Site VPN connection by generating traffic and initiating the Internet Key Exchange (IKE) negotiation process
    - Customer Gateway
      - a resource that you create in AWS that represents the customer gateway device in your on-premises network
+     - need to have a (static) public address
 - VPN **CloudHub**
 	- if you have multiple sites, each with its own VPN connection, you can use AWS VPN CloudHub to connect those sites together
 	- only for VPN, not for VPCs